Clubmoor

 Clubmoor is a neighbourhood of Liverpool, Merseyside, England, in the Liverpool City Council ward of Clubmoor.
-It is part of the Liverpool Walton Parliamentary constituency.
+It is part of the Liverpool Walton parliamentary constituency since 2010; before then the ward had fallen under Liverpool West Derby since 1955.

-At the 2001 Census the population of Clubmoor ward was recorded as 13,387.
+At the 2001 Census, the population of Clubmoor ward was recorded as 13,387.
 The ward is heavily residential but with a few areas of employment such as the district centre known locally as "Broadway" situated on Broadway/Broad Lane.

 As a Liverpool City Council ward, it is represented by three Labour Party councillors - Roz Gladden, Tim Jeeves and Sarah Morton.
 The local Member of Parliament is Labour MP Dan Carden.

 Description

 The Clubmoor area is situated in north-east Liverpool and is bordered by the nearby districts of Norris Green, Anfield and Tuebrook.
 The main Liverpool inner ring-road Queens Drive (A5058) passes through Clubmoor.

 Transport wise, Clubmoor is well served by buses on the routes to Liverpool city centre and also on Queens Drive.
 Until 1960 it was served by Clubmoor railway station on the old loop line.

 Schools in the area include Roscoe Primary School.